BFF-Zprime-mumu/Zprime2muAnalysis/README.md

 # Producing the plots

 This is tested in CMSSW_10_2_1 enviroment.
-You need a CMSSW envirment that includes TRatioPlot.h.
+You need a CMSSW environment that includes TRatioPlot.h.

 Navigate to $CMSSWBASE/SUSYBSMAnalysis/Zprime2muAnalysis/MakeHist